Texas sues Obama administration in abortion dispute

 “This is about life and the rule of law, which Texas respects and the Obama administration does not,” Texas Governor Rick Perry, a former Republican presidential candidate, said in a statement on Friday.

-Texas Attorney General Greg Abbott, a Republican, filed suit against U.S. Health and Human Services Secretary Kathleen Sebelius and the agency.
+The lawsuit filed by Texas Attorney General Greg Abbott, a Republican, is against Health and Human Services Secretary Kathleen Sebelius, who was appointed by President Barack Obama, and against her agency.

-The federal suit argues the agency acted illegally when it decided to terminate funding for the Texas Women’s Health Program, which serves more than 100,000 low-income women, due to Texas law that prohibits funding of entities that promote or perform abortions.
+The federal suit argues the agency acted illegally and in a manner that was arbitrary and capricious when it decided to terminate funding for the Texas Women’s Health Program, which serves more than 100,000 low-income women, due to Texas law that prohibits funding of entities that promote or perform abortions.

 “(The decision) also violates the Constitution of the United States by seeking to commandeer and coerce the states’ lawmaking processes into awarding taxpayer subsidies to elective abortion providers,” the lawsuit said.

-The suit was filed in U.S. District Court for the Western District of Texas the day after the Obama administration’s Centers for Medicare and Medicaid Services announced it would begin shutting down the Texas Women’s Health Program.
+The lawsuit was filed in U.S. District Court for the Western District of Texas, one day after the Obama administration’s Centers for Medicare and Medicaid Services announced it would begin shutting down the Texas Women’s Health Program.

 The federal government pays about 90 percent of the cost of the program.

-The conflict began in 2011 when the Texas Legislature inserted language into the Medicaid funding bill, mandating that no funding under the program go to any facility that provides abortion services, even if no state money directly paid for abortions.
+The conflict began when the Texas Legislature inserted a “poison pill” into the Medicaid funding bill passed in 2011, which mandates that no funding under the program go to any facility that provides abortion services, even if no state money directly paid for abortions.

+If the federal government did not agree to the waiver, the language requires that the program be discontinued.

+Cindy Mann, the director of the Centers for Medicare and Medicaid Services, said on Thursday the federal government had no choice but to not renew the program because Texas’ denial of funds for abortion restricts the freedom of choice of health providers and is not permitted under federal law.